 The harsh commercial nature of the building was emphasized to create industrial one bedroom units, featuring gourmet kitchen, oversized bath and exposed structural elements.
 Three-story building was reconfigured to provide six one-bedroom units with single front stair access to minimize circulation.
 Finishes are upper end – but edgy – concrete counter tops, stained concrete floors, maple trim and cabinets, stainless steel accents.
 Site parking was provided at the rear of buildings so as to not disrupt the residential feel of the neighborhood along the street.

 Oklahoma City, Oklahoma

-Historic Cline Hotel (circa 1910) is listed in the National Register of Historic Places by the U.S. Department of the Interior as a contributing resource to the Automobile Alley Historic District.
-The project received its Certified Rehabilitation in 2011.
-Cline Hotel reintroduces residential urban living into downtown Oklahoma City’s Automobile Alley and Midtown providing an anchor for future renovations and projects.
+Cline Hotel (circa 1910) is listed on the National Register of Historic Places by the U.S. Department of the Interior as a contributing resource to the Automobile Alley Historic District in Oklahoma City and any modifications had to meet their criteria.
+Originally a hotel, interior spaces needed to be reformatted to accommodate an apartment building.

 Restored the front entry, exterior facades, grand staircase and hallways, as per the U.S. Department of the Interior guidelines.
 Reworked hotel room layout to create an apartment building showcasing contemporary residential amenities that blend with the historic nature of the building.

 Sarkey’s Foundation Corporate Office & Conference Center

 Revitalize an old two-story church in east Norman requiring extensive structural, architectural and interior renovations.
 Previously, a day care was on the first floor (half the floor was a submerged basement), and a church was on the second floor.